 - Beads are stored at +4 °C and must be resuspended before usage.
 Beads can be resuspended by pipetting up and down several times or by vortexing.
 When resuspended, the solution should have a uniform brown color with no visible clumping on the walls or bottom of the tube. - Beads may stick to certain pipette tips, in which case removing the beads from the inside of the tip may be impossible.
 Avoid resuspending by repeated pipetting, and instead resuspend by vortexing if this occurs with your tips. - Beads are superparamagnetic and are collected by placing the plate / tube in a magnetic 96-well plate or a magnetic stand.
 The time required for complete separation will vary depending on the strength of your magnets, tube / well thickness, viscosity of the solution, and the proximity of the tube / well to the magnet.
 Separation time may need to be adjusted accordingly.
-When fully separated, the supernatant should be completely clear, and the beads collected at one point or as a ring along the wall of the tube / plate, depending on the magnet that was used. - Do not remove the plate / tube from the magnetic stand when removing the supernatant, as the absence of the magnet will cause the beads to go into suspension again.
+When fully separated, the supernatant should be completely clear, and the beads collected at one point or as a ring along the wall of the tube / plate, depending on the magnet that was used.

-- Always store beads in an upright position to ensure that they are covered by liquid. - In general, beads should not be centrifuged during the protocol.
+- To remove the supernatant the plate / tube containing the beads has to stay in close contact with the magnet.
+Do not remove the plate / tube from the magnetic stand when removing the supernatant, as the absence of the magnet will cause the beads to go into suspension again. - Always store beads in an upright position to ensure that they are covered by liquid. - In general, beads should not be centrifuged during the protocol.
 However, should drops of fluid stay on the side of the reaction tube (e.g., after mixing by vortexing), centrifugation at 2,000 x g for 30 seconds should be carried out before placing the tube / plate on the magnetic rack. - Allowing the beads to dry out can damage them.
 Always keep the beads in suspension except for the short period after withdrawing the supernatant but before adding the next reagent.
 Beads can be resuspended by vortexing, but make sure that beads are not deposited on the tube / well walls above the level of the liquid, where they can dry during incubation.
 If necessary, stuck beads can be collected by centrifuging the tube / plate briefly with a suitable benchtop centrifuge.